Vedavati: Rebirth

 According to the Brahma Vaivarta Purana, Vedavati encountered the goddess Parvati during the duration of her penance.
 Pleased by her devotion, the goddess offered Vedavati a boon of her choice.
 Vedavati desired Narayana as her husband in his every incarnation on earth, and sought the devotion of his lotus feet.
-Cognisant of Vedavati's true identity of Lakshmi, Parvati promised that she would have all that she sought, informing her that Narayana would assume the avatar of Rama to cleanse the earth of its evil during the Treta Yuga, and that she would be his consort.
-Satisfied, Lakshmi reincarnated herself as a child upon a farm in the kingdom of Mithila, where she was discovered by the King Janaka.
+Cognisant of Vedavati's true identity as a manifestation of Lakshmi, Parvati promised that she would have all that she sought, informing her that Narayana would assume the avatar of Rama to cleanse the earth of its evil during the Treta Yuga, and that she would be his consort.
+Lakshmi reincarnated herself as a child upon a farm in the kingdom of Mithila, where she was discovered by the King Janaka.
 Stupified by the sight of the infant whose skin shone like molten gold, Janaka heard an akashvani, a celestial announcement from the heavens that the child would become the bride of Narayana.
 Overjoyed, Janaka raised her as his own daughter Janaki, better known as Sita.